Updated: What Are The Best Ways To Get Rid Of Cellulite, Right Now?

-Cellulite, women’s ultimate foe because it doesn’t discriminate against age or weight, is a common issue that has been notoriously difficult to treat.
+Cellulite—the ultimate foe because it doesn’t discriminate against age or weight—is a common issue that has been notoriously difficult to treat.
 It’s well known that anti-cellulite creams will do as much to smooth out dimples as an anti-aging moisturizer can to provide a full face-lift.
 While they can be a great part of a healthy skincare routine, to truly see less dimples, you need to bring out the big guns.
 So what, if any, treatments do work?
 Happily, there are some.

 Let’s not get depressed though.
 Thankfully, we have modern science.
 There are some promising cosmetic treatments for cellulite that can help.

-Cellfina is the newest option and the first minimally invasive procedure that has been cleared by the FDA to improve the appearance of cellulite for at least a year.
-It works by targeting and snipping the contracted septae that cause dimpling.
+Cellfina works by targeting and snipping the contracted septae that cause dimpling.
 There have been similar procedures that try to do the same thing with lasers or a knife, but the trick has been figuring out how to accurately target the offending fibrous bands without hurting any surrounding tissue, which can cause painful side effects.
 Cellfina takes the guesswork out of the picture by automating the process.
 First, the administering cosmetic doctor will circle each dimple, then one by one, the doctor will target each circle.
 The Cellfina device first numbs the area with an injection of lidocaine, then grabs the skin with the aid of suction and slides a miniature blade about six millimeters below the skin to cut the attachment.
 The procedure takes about 45 minutes and results can be seen as early as three days, but it usually takes three months to see the full effects.

-Smartlipo is mainly used for body contouring, but the procedure has also caused cellulite reduction in patients, a fortunate by-product of the treatment.
+Smartlipo is mainly used for body contouring (not cellulite), but the procedure has also caused cellulite reduction in patients, a fortunate by-product of the treatment.
 SmartLipo differs from traditional liposuction in that it uses a temperature-sensing cannula, the small tube that sucks out the fat cells, and a fine laser.
 Inserted beneath the skin, the laser liquefies fat cells, which the cannula can then more accurately remove, and heats the skin in the treated areas, stimulating collagen production and tightening the skin, thus reducing the look of hills and valleys.
-Read more about this process in The Arsenal.
+Read more about this process in our CB treatment resource.

 Approved by the FDA in 2012, Cellulaze uses a laser to target the underlying fibrous bands.
 In this treatment, a cosmetic doctor circles the areas and then creates a small incision and threads the Cellulaze laser through a very small tube (or cannula).
 It also melts fat cells so they can be removed and heats skin to activate a healing process that firms the area, thickening skin and improving elasticity.
 There’s a little more downtime with this procedure.
 It’ll take a day or two to get back to normal activity, you have to wait a week or two to workout, and you’ll also have to wear compression garments.
 One procedure takes about an hour and half, and results start to appear in three months, but may take a year to see full results.